Buddha said:

 Contributing factors causing anger

 Anger can be the end result of stress and frustrations which have build up over a long period of time.
 Losing your cool can be due to lack of sleep, shortening your wick, and patience.
 Children that see and hear parents arguing all the time learn that this is how relationships work.
+The consumption of alcohol reduces our ability to think clearly and logically.
+We may miss social cues that help us to interpret situations in a rational sense.
+Read more about Alcohol and Aggression When someone says something that belittles you or degrades you, your ego takes a hit and your could respond with anger.
+Read about Becoming Offended and The All Mighty Powerful Ego

 The Mental Health Foundation